Luigi Pantisano

-Luigi Pantisano (born 28 July 1979) is a German politician from Die Linke.
+Luigi Pantisano (born 28 July 1979) is a German politician.
+He has been co-leader of The Left since June 2026.
 He has been a member of the Bundestag since the 2025 German federal election.

-Life
+Early life and career

 Youth and education

-Luigi Pantisano was born to Italian parents and grew up with his brother Alfonso Pantisano as a toddler in Calabria.
+Luigi Pantisano was born to Italian guest worker parents and grew up with his brother Alfonso Pantisano as a toddler in Calabria.
 After attending the Staufer Haupt-und Werkrealschule in Waiblingen and training as an architectural draftsman, Pantisano studied architecture at the Stuttgart Technology University of Applied Sciences and the Tokyo Institute of Technology from 2000 to 2005.
-He subsequently studied urban planning at the University of Stuttgart (HfT) and graduated with a degree in engineering in 2008.
+He subsequently studied urban planning at the University of Stuttgart and graduated with a degree in engineering in 2008.

 Professional activities

 From 2009 to 2014, he worked as a district manager in Konstanz, and from 2011 to 2015, he was an academic assistant for research and teaching at the Urban Planning Institute of the University of Stuttgart.
 In 2015, he held various teaching positions at the Universities of Stuttgart and Konstanz, as well as at the Stuttgart University of Technology and Design (HTWG).

 From 2015 to 2016, Pantisano was political director of the SÖS-Linke-PluS parliamentary group in the Stuttgart city council and, in 2017, a research assistant to Bernd Riexinger.